roman-milk/roman-milk.github.io/swapping-mistake.md

+===

- ****** Swapping Mistake? ****** byGotBacon© I decide to make an appointment with my doctor.
+I decide to make an appointment with my doctor.
 I need to have him confirm that I'm really pregnant.
 He has a cancellation and can see me tomorrow afternoon.

  I show up on time and the nurse shows me into an examination room.
 The doctor walks in.